MetricSign

 Common causes

-• 1Two transactions each hold a lock the other needs, in reverse order
+• 1Two transactions each hold a row-level lock the other needs, acquired in reverse order — classic ABBA deadlock pattern on InnoDB clustered index records.

-• 2ADF parallel activities updating the same rows in different orders across concurrent threads
+• 2ADF parallel Copy activities writing to the same target table with different row ordering across concurrent threads, causing lock escalation conflicts.

 How to fix it